-Irish woman (35) dies while climbing Mount Kilimanjaro
+A 35-year-old Irish woman has died while climbing Mount Kilimanjaro in Tanzania.

 Ms Duffy’s family members were notified of her death on Friday afternoon.
 The Department of Foreign Affairs will liaise with her family in coming days on bringing home her body.